data-gymnasia/courses/content/linear-algebra/content.md

 _{button.next-step} Continue_

 ---
+> id: step-29

 ::: .exercise
 **Exercise**
 Explain geometrically why a list of three vectors in $\mathbb{R}^2$ is necessarily linearly dependent.
 :::

-    .quill#editor1
+    .quill#editor7

 _{button.next-step} Submit_

 ---
+> id: step-30

 *Solution*.
 If any vector in the list is zero, then the list is linearly independent, since the zero vector can be written as the sum of zero times each of the other vectors.
 So we may assume that the vectors are [[nonzero|zero]].

 ---
+> id: step-31

 If the first two vectors point in the same direction, then the list is linearly [[dependent|independent]], since the second vector can be written as a constant multiple of the first vector plus zero times the third vector.
 If the first two vectors do not point in the same direction, then they span the whole plane.
 Therefore, the third vector must be in the span of the first two.

 ---
+> id: step-32

 ### Linear dependence lemma

 The definition of linear independence makes it seem as though there's quite a lot to check: if there *is* a vector in the list which can be written as a linear combination of some of the other ones, which one is it, and which other vectors are involved?
-In fact, the symmetry involved in linear relationships implies that we can put the vectors in any order we want and check progressively.
-Furthermore, for each vector, we only have to check for linear relationships involving vectors *earlier* in the list:
+In fact, the symmetry involved in linear relationships implies that we can put the vectors in any order we want and work through the list, checking whether each vector is in the span of the vectors *earlier* in the list:

 ::: .theorem
 **Theorem** (Linear dependence lemma)